-Moreover, 6-OHDA injection markedly (P<0.001) decreased the enzyme activity of GPx in the brain of PD animals as compared to the sham group (Figure 4B).
-Nevertheless, the PD+CBL+EXE and sham groups did not differ significantly.
-The results also demonstrated that the administration of levodopa and CBL, treadmill exercise, and a combination of CBL+EXE significantly (P<0.001 for all comparisons) increased brain GPx activity in PD animals.
-Furthermore, the effects of CBL alone (P<0.05) or in combination with EXE (P<0.001) were greater than levodopa therapy in increasing GPx activity.
-Additionally, the effect of CBL treatment was greater than EXE training in increasing GPx activity (P<0.01).
-Furthermore, in the PD+CBL+EXE group, GPx activity was higher than the PD+CBL and the PD+EXE groups (P<0.001 for both).
+Moreover, 6-OHDA injection markedly (p<0.001) decreased enzyme activity of GPx in the brain of PD animals as compared to the Sham group (Fig. 4B).
+Nevertheless, the PD+CBL+EXE and Sham groups did not differ significantly.
+The results also demonstrated that administration of Levodopa and CBL, and treadmill exercise, as well as combination of CBL+EXE significantly (p<0.001 for all comparisons) increased brain GPx activity in PD animals.
+Furthermore, the effects of CBL alone (p<0.05) or in combination with EXE (p<0.001), were greater than Levodopa therapy in increasing GPx activity.
+Additionally, the effect of CBL treatment was greater than EXE training in increasing GPx activity (p<0.01).
+Furthermore, in the PD+CBL+EXE group, GPx activity was higher than the PD+CBL and the PD+EXE groups (p<0.001 for both).

-Likewise, brain TAC levels in the PD animals, except for the PD+CBL+EXE group, were significantly lower than the sham group (P<0.001 for PD and PD+EXE and P<0.01 for PD+levodopa and PD+CBL, Figure 4C).
-Although levodopa and treadmill exercise could not significantly increase TAC levels, CBL alone (P<0.05) or in combination with treadmill training (P<0.001) significantly increased TAC levels as compared to the PD rats.
-Interestingly, the effect of combination therapy in increasing TAC levels was greater than the treatments with levodopa and CBL (P<0.05) or EXE alone (P<0.001).
+Likewise, brain TAC levels in the PD animals, except for the PD+CBL+EXE group, were significantly lower than the Sham group (p<0.001 for PD and PD+EXE and p<0.01 for PD+Levodopa and PD+CBL, Fig. 4C).
+Although Levodopa and treadmill exercise could not significantly increase TAC levels, CBL alone (p<0.05) or in combination with treadmill training (p<0.001) significantly increased TAC levels as compared to the PD rats.
+Interestingly, the effect of combination therapy in increasing TAC levels was greater than the treatments with Levodopa and CBL (p<0.05) or EXE alone (p<0.001).